bartolli/ollama-bearer-auth-caddy/README.md

 sk-ollama-78834bcb4c76d97d35a0c1acd0d938c6
 ```

-Copy the generated key and update your `.env.local` file with the new API key.
+Copy the generated key and update your `valid_keys.conf` file with the new API key.
+You can add as many keys as you need.
+One key per line.

 ## Build and run the services using Docker Compose